ClusterHQ/dvol/README.md

 ## Model
  * **volume**: a base version of some data... like a git repo... defaults to a master branch
- * **branch**: a "zfs clone" of a snapshot of a filesystem (branching require a commit, uses the most recent commit)
+ * **branch**: a "clone" of a snapshot of a filesystem (branching require a commit, uses the most recent commit)
- * **commit**: a "zfs snapshot" - with a uuid and a commit message stored in metadata
+ * **commit**: a "snapshot" - with a uuid and a commit message stored in metadata
      - unlike with git, commits can be deleted (cleaned up) to clear space
  * **diff**: compare the difference between two commits (in the same tree)

+Commit and rollback require atomic filesystem snapshots.
+In the first iteration, we'll support this by just stopping containers using a volume before committing/rolling back.

-Could be extended to support btrfs as well.
+Could be extended to support zfs and btrfs as well, and then filesystem snapshots can be atomic and much more efficient.

 In the future, push/pull will work to volume hub, and/or Flocker cluster in production.